swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 - [Retell AI launch](https://news.ycombinator.com/item?id=39453402) - [Conversational Speech API for Your LLM](https://news.ycombinator.com/item?id=39453402) talked up by [Garry Tan and Aaron Levie](https://x.com/levie/status/1760415616157298816?s=20)
 	- compare with [Vocode](https://github.com/vocodedev/vocode-python) and [Livekit](https://livekit.io/kitt)
 - [Show HN: Supermaven, the first code completion tool with 300k token context](https://supermaven.com/blog/introducing-supermaven)
+	- [tweet - TabNine reborn](https://twitter.com/jbfja/status/1760780340342505653?s=12&t=90xQ8sGy63D2OtiaoGJuww): Supermaven not only provides the best completions of any tool but it's also the fastest.
+In the video below I test the speed of Supermaven compared to several alternatives.
+Supermaven's response time is 250ms, over 3x faster than any other tool in this case.
+	- "Unlike existing tools which are all based on the Transformer architecture, **Supermaven uses a new operation which is better than self-attention** at integrating information across a long context."
 - [Generative UI in julius](https://twitter.com/0interestrates/status/1762566480821186813)
 	- and vercel
 - [Supermaven AI - Copilot competitor with 300k context length](https://twitter.com/mattshumer_/status/1762177681263620547?s=12&t=90xQ8sGy63D2OtiaoGJuww)